matt-martins/typeScript-code-challenge/SOLUTION.md

 sudo npm install -g mocha

+2) Instal npm packages for the project

+sudo npm install

-2) Run docker image
+3) Run docker image

-3) In a new tab execute: mocha
+4) In a new tab execute: mocha
 ```